Richie - Head of Online Operations explains all...

 What are the prices?

 Network Switches are surprisingly not very expensive at all.
 Like everything there are of course tiers, and there are entry level and higher end versions.
 Network Switches start from £399.00 from Silent Angel with the N8 Network Switch, which also has optional upgrade potential from power supplies, and isolation feet.
-You then have the higher end option from Innuos at £2,595 with the PhoneixNET so there are options for every price point.
+You then have the higher end option from Ansuz's DC-T Supreme at £12,000 so there are options for every price point.